daviskavenuke/simplesiteforbabe/README.md

-# TSUK - Premium Cosmetics E-commerce Platform
+# RK Glow - Premium Cosmetics E-commerce Platform

 A blazing-fast e-commerce platform built with Next.js 14, optimized for performance and user experience.
 No database required - uses JSON file storage and ImgBB for images.